 Clam Garden Creation

-Another exciting project that the Fisheries Department is working on, in collaboration with Swinomish Social Services, is reviving an ancient mariculture practice by installing a clam garden on reservation tidelands to address goals identified in the Swinomish Climate Adaptation Plan.
+Another exciting project that the Fisheries Department is working on, in collaboration with Swinomish Health Programs, is reviving an ancient mariculture practice by installing a clam garden on reservation tidelands to address goals identified in the Swinomish Climate Adaptation Plan.
 Clam gardens are intertidal features modified by Northwest Coastal Indigenous people (e.g., moving and clearing rocks, building rock walls to stabilize sediment upshore, creating terraces in the tide flats to alter beach slope and substrate) to enhance clam habitat for optimal shellfish production.

 Healthy and productive shellfish beds provide important local foods and ecosystem services as well as support for human well-being and other cultural practices.
 Utilizing clam gardens to promote robust native clam populations will encourage the integration of traditional ecological knowledge in contemporary resource management and climate change adaptation strategies as well as bolster local food security, support tribal treaty rights, and provide ecological and cultural benefits to the community.